Table of Contents

 click on the native ad ⇨ redirection to the offer page

 You might want to test different landing pages and a few offer pages to identify the winning ones.
-You need to be able to track impressions, visits, clicks and conversions – whether these are leads, signups, installs, purchases, upsells or online customers across devices.
+You need to be able to track impressions, visits, clicks and conversions – whether these are leads, signups, installs, purchases, upsells or new customers across devices.

 If a DSP allows you to track these events within numerous reports – for example ad copy / OS / Browser / Site domain / App / Placement ID reports – that’s all the more reason why you should stick to such a DSP.
 Literally, you can steer your whole digital media buying from one single place.
 You can buy, track, optimize and REPEAT ☺